deltachat/deltachat-pages/en/help.md

   For usability and compatibility reasons, we can not mitigate all of them and decided to provide security recommendations to threatened users.
+  You can read the [full report here](../assets/blog/2020-second-security-review.pdf).
 - in 2023, [cure53](https://cure53.de) analyzed both the transport encryption of Delta Chat's network connections and a reproducible mail server setup as [recommended on this site](serverguide).
   You can read more about the audit [on our blog](2023-03-23-third-independent-security-audit).
+  You can read the [full report here](../assets/blog/MER-01-report.pdf).

 ### How are Delta Chat developments funded?